isoleph/proj129/README.md

 </div>

 This program simulates 3 masses in 2 dimensions and graphs the gravitational contours between them.
-This was initially done with the [tkinter](https://github.com/python/cpython/tree/master/Lib/tkinter) library but we preferred to use the matplotlib functionality to do it.
-The script creates a UI where the mass of each particle can be adjusted using a slider and where its position may also be dragged through the GUI.
+Three sliders on the GUI allow the user to manipulate the mass of each object, and my custom click-and-drag functionality allows one to move each mass around.

 This project takes inspiration from this [Maple script](https://climate.ucdavis.edu/GravityProblem.pdf) from UC Davis.

-We also invite people to use the particles.py file for click and drag in matplotlib.
-I couldn't personally find a nice, readable version to make draggable buttons, so feel free to use this code!
+I also invite people to use the particles.py file for implementing a click-anddrag in matplotlib.
+I couldn't personally find a nice, readable version to make draggable buttons, so feel free to use my code!

 ## 📝 Completed Tasks